bareos/bareos/manuals/en/developers/pluginAPI.md

 deleted.
 This entry point will only be called during Accurate Incrmental and Differential backup jobs.

-Bacula Plugin Entrypoints
+Bareos Plugin Entrypoints
 -------------------------

-When Bacula calls one of your plugin entrypoints, you can call back to the entrypoints in Bacula that were supplied during the xxx plugin call to get or set information within Bacula.
+When Bareos calls one of your plugin entrypoints, you can call back to the entrypoints in Bareos that were supplied during the xxx plugin call to get or set information within Bareos.

-### bRC registerBaculaEvents(bpContext \*ctx, ...)
+### bRC registerBareosEvents(bpContext \*ctx, ...)

-This Bacula entrypoint will allow you to register to receive events that are not autmatically passed to your plugin by default.
+This Bareos entrypoint will allow you to register to receive events that are not autmatically passed to your plugin by default.
 This entrypoint currently is unimplemented.

-### bRC getBaculaValue(bpContext \*ctx, bVariable var, void \*value)
+### bRC getBareosValue(bpContext \*ctx, bVariable var, void \*value)

-Calling this entrypoint, you can obtain specific values that are available in Bacula.
+Calling this entrypoint, you can obtain specific values that are available in Bareos.
 The following Variables can be referenced:

 -   bVarJobId returns an int